 Do Screens Damage Your Eyes?

 In the digital age, technology has helped us accomplish more.
 But after hours of looking at screens, your eyes may become watery, dry, sore, or itchy.
 That’s because the light, specifically blue light, emitted off your computer or phone’s screen can put a strain on your eyes.
 Some long-term studies have shown that it can damage your retinal cells, which may lead to age-related macular degeneration.
-Until more research is conducted, most experts don’t believe that screens cause permanent damage to your vision.
+Until more research is conducted, most experts don’t believe that screens cause permanent damage to your vision, but it is important to protect your eyes overall.
 Digital eye strain headaches are a common symptom of eye strain from excessive screen time.

 How to Reduce Digital Eye Strain